google/go-github/CONTRIBUTING.md

    This is done to make a much cleaner `git log` history and helps to find regressions in the code using existing tools such as `git bisect`.

+   - If your PR needs additional reviews you can request one of the [REVIEWERS][] takes a look by mentioning them in a PR comment.

 [forking]: https://help.github.com/articles/fork-a-repo
 [well-formed commit messages]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html
 [pull request]: https://help.github.com/articles/creating-a-pull-request
 [monitored by codecov.io]: https://codecov.io/gh/google/go-github
+[REVIEWERS]: ./REVIEWERS

 ## Code Comments